julianandrews/dotfiles/notes.md

 Issues
 ======
-* XMonad layout resizing
 * screen dims on power plug in
 * screen *doesn't* dim on idle
 * No good media key bindings for normal keyboard
 * Missing instructions for brightness control (see /etc/acpi/)
-* xmoboar volume script should be run on start